Shea Patterson throws 3 TDs, No. 19 Michigan beats SMU 45-20

 SMU: Hosts the Navy Midshipmen next week in its American Athletic Conference opener.

-Michigan: Hosts Nebraska next week in the Big Ten opener.
+Michigan: Hosts the Cornhuskers next week in the Big Ten opener.
 The Wolverines will be without linebacker Khaleke Hudson for the first half after he was ejected for targeting against SMU.

 More AP college football: https://apnews.com/tag/Collegefootball and https://twitter.com/AP_Top25